-But the fact remains that CIG has not shut them down although they have several ways of doing it.
-Grey market traders do buy a lot of ships and CCUs so they are tolerated.
+The fact remains that CIG has not shut the grey market down although they have several ways of doing it.
+It has its utility as you will see below.

 Any grey market inherently carries some risk.
 Even buying or selling old graphics card on the second hand market carries similar risks.
 The SC grey market on reddit has a lot of safety features built in and the moderators have done an excellent job over the years.
 The big traders also have an incentive to keep things safe since they are the ones who get impacted the most if buyers dry up.
 This is why mods and other pros try to keep things in check.
 But its still far from perfect and people do suffer losses so be extra careful if you must venture there.

 Despite some safety mechanisms and protections from PayPal, you still have to use your own judgement every time you trade.
 I would not recommend using the grey market if you have a low risk tolerance.
 And if you do, be sure to follow the guidelines regarding invoices, gifting etc. and trade in public.
 The subreddit has some great advice and guidelines on the sidebar.

 An Economic Analysis of Star Citizen’s Grey Market

 Nobody really asked for this analysis, but its something I have observed for 8 years now from an analytical point of view so here are my findings.

 Trade Volume estimate

 The number of trades on a monthly basis is around 1200 for 2021.
 This is just on reddit alone which is by far the biggest market. eBay would be second but there is no data we can get from there but its definitely smaller.
 During peak months (Invictus and IAE), this goes up to 2000 trades.
 Looking at all the confirmed trades you can estimate the total dollar value of these trades and its somewhere between $250K to $750K monthly.

 The grey market does serve a purpose for the community.
 We shall look at the Pros and Cons next.